Mini Project 2: Math Quiz App

 Task 5

-Once the data frames have been udpated, we can store it back to the Google Sheet.
+Once the DataFrames have been updated, we can store it back in the Excel file.
 In order to do these, ask the following questions:

 - What are the names of the variables that store the data frame which we are to update?